Developer: EA DICE

 For one, I rarely buy games like this on day one without knowing that I’ll at least want to play it 2 or 3 times and Mirror’s Edge was a great buy, but I wish I would have waited for a price drop first.
 Now don’t get me wrong go spend $60 on this and you’ll have one hell of a time, but for the length and content ME cuts it a bit short.
 ME is a parkour/free running/building jumping/limber skinny people running around like monkeys on rooftops game and is very well executed.

 Now back to how the game plays, it plays well and feels well with a few flaws.
-The game’s control scheme has its plate full with lots of different button combos that take a little while to get used to let alone master.
-You have all of the parkour moves available to you such as building jumping, wall running, pole swinging, zip lines, three-step jumps (LB, RB, LB), wall climbing, shimmying etc. Additionally, you can make runs faster by pulling your legs up instead of double stepping jumps or hopping over rails.
+The game’s control scheme has its plate full with lots of different button combos that take a little while to get used to letting alone master.
+You have all of the parkour moves available to you such as building jumping, wall running, pole swinging, zip lines, three-step jumps (LB, RB, LB), wall climbing, shimmying, etc. Additionally, you can make runs faster by pulling your legs up instead of double-stepping jumps or hopping over rails.
 This makes time trials go faster and keeps your speed up.
 Finding your way in ME is fairly simple since you have “Runner’s Vision” which makes certain items turn red and you use them according to what they are.
-Boards leading off buildings usually means to jump down, small objects in front of a larger object means you double step your jump and vault to a ledge, you can crawl in vents, and a lot of time you must climb poles attached to walls and even jump to them!
+Boards leading off buildings usually mean to jump down, small objects in front of a larger object mean you double step your jump and vault to a ledge, you can crawl in vents, and a lot of time you must climb poles attached to walls and even jump to them!
 The game is fast and is very smooth, and you don’t have to afraid of sluggish controls.
-The whole game is responsive and reacts on your command.
+The whole game is responsive and reacts to your command.

-With that flaw aside ME proves to be an amazing game and should be played by all FPS fans, Parkour fans, or just action adventure game fans (PoP fans can come out of hiding now!)
-With ME’s wonderful soundtrack, graphics, art style, story, and gameplay you will stay busy with the time trials and speed runs.
+With that flaw aside ME proves to be an amazing game and should be played by all FPS fans, Parkour fans, or just action-adventure game fans (PoP fans can come out of hiding now!)
+With ME’s wonderful soundtrack, graphics, art style, story, and gameplay you will stay busy with the time trials and speed run.
 I hope ME2 improves upon all of this and I will be there when it comes out.